florias-papadopoulos/florias-papadopoulos.github.io/_pages/projects.md

 }

 .timeline-event-copy p:not(.timeline-event-thumbnail) a.project-link {
-  display: block;
+  display: inline-block;
-  text-align: center;
-  font-weight: 700; /* Add this line to make the project links bold */ }
+  margin-left: 1em; /* Adjust this value to change the indentation */ }
 </style>